Virtual Data Source

 {"key": "7.schema_a.table_b.index1", "index_type": "SECONDARY", "data_structure": null, "filter_condition": null}

-The above upload removes the data_location and db_owner properties for the TABLE object, removes column_type and position properties for the COLUMN object, removes data_structure and filter_condition for the INDEX object.
+The above upload removes the data_location and db_owner properties for the TABLE object, removes column_type and position properties for the COLUMN object, and removes data_structure and filter_condition for the INDEX object.

 Delete Technical Metadata